Territory (animal): Defense

 Territories may be held by an individual, a mated or unmated pair, or a group.
 Territoriality is not always a fixed behavioural characteristic of a species.
 For example, red foxes (Vulpes vulpes) either establish stable home ranges within particular areas or are itinerant with no fixed abode.
 Territories may vary with time (season).
 For example, European robins defend territories as pairs during the breeding season but as individuals during the winter.
+Cranes are usually gregarious in winter.
+However, some families that are caring for young establish and defend familiar territories against other families.
 Resource availability may cause changes in territoriality.
 For example, some nectarivores defend territories only during the mornings when plants are richest in nectar.
 In species that do not form pair bonds, male and female territories are often independent, i.e. males defend territories only against other males and females only against other females.
 In this case, if the species is polygynous, one male territory probably contains several female territories, while in some polyandrous species such as the northern jacana, this situation is reversed.